 “My philosophy is very simple; I love to see people achieve their goals.
-I believe communication is the key to a good athlete/coach relationship, where the athlete always comes first.
-I don’t do generic training programmes, but programmes designed to suit the individual and their lifestyle”.
+I believe communication is the key to a good athlete/coach relationship, where an athlete centred approach is key.
+I don’t believe in generic training programmes, but programmes designed to suit the individual and their lifestyle”.

 MSc in Exercise Physiology